es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     if __name__ == "__main__":
         writeexample()
+Here we import the other python files and write the code for uploading the bitfile.

 **Important:** Please refer to the [scripts folder](../scripts) in the elastic node middleware code.
 The configurations for the bitfile and for the ports and the upload script should be look similar to the files in this folder!